radianceteam/everscale-client-dotnet/readme.md

 12. crypto.sha256
 13. crypto.sha512

+## Build

-To build project and run all tests:
+To build project and run all tests, clone this repo and then run:

-Clone this repo.
-Then run:

 ```
-cd src
 dotnet restore
 dotnet test
 ```